Quality Inference in Federated Learning with Secure Aggregation: Related Work

 Accuracy boosting by participant weighting is considered in \cite{chen2020focus} where the weights are determined by the underlying data quality calculated via the cross-entropy of the local model predictions.
 These experiments consider only five participants and two quality classes (fully correct or incorrect); we study fine-grained quality levels with larger sets of participants.
 A similar method was utilized in an \emph{SA} setting in \cite{guo2020secure} using homomorphic encryption.
 In contrast, our method does not require any cryptographic primitive and can be utilized on top of any federated learning protocol.

-We naively assume that data quality is in a direct relation with noise present in the labels.
+We naively assume that data quality is directly related to the noise present in the labels.
 Naturally, this is a simplification: there is an entire computer science discipline devoted to data quality \cite{batini2016data}.

 Authors of \cite{huang2020exploratory} listed several incentive mechanisms for contribution computation in FL (which can be interpreted as data quality).
-A pertinent notion is the Shapley value \cite{shapley1953value} which was designed to allocate goods to players proportionally to their contributions.
-A high level summary of the role of the Shapley value within ML is presented in \cite{rozemberczki2022shapley}.
+A pertinent notion is the Shapley value \cite{shapley1953value}, which was designed to allocate goods to players proportionally to their contributions.
+A high-level summary of the role of the Shapley value within ML is presented in \cite{rozemberczki2022shapley}.
 The main drawback of the Shapley value is its exponential computational requirement, which makes it unfeasible in most scenarios.
-Several approximation methods were proposed in the literature using sampling \cite{castro2009polynomial}, gradients \cite{ghorbani2019data,nagalapatti2021game} and influence functions \cite{koh2017understanding}.
+Several approximation methods were proposed in the literature using sampling \cite{castro2009polynomial}, gradients \cite{ghorbani2019data,nagalapatti2021game,ghorbani2020distributional,kwon2021beta,liu2021gtg,yang2022wt} and influence functions \cite{koh2017understanding,xue2020toward,xu2020data}.
 Although some are promising (e.g., the conceptual idea in \cite{pejomeasuring}), all previous methods assume explicit access to either the datasets or the corresponding gradients.
 Consequently, these methods are not applicable when \emph{SA} is enabled during FL.
-QI can be considered as a first step towards a contribution score when \emph{no information on individual datasets is available}.
+QI can be considered as the first step towards a contribution score when \emph{no information on individual datasets is available}.